OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ## Conclusion

 Using the process in this post, you can create and destroy dynamic testing infrastructure for each feature branch.
 Depending on your use of Octopus, you might need only a few modifications to your existing configuration.
 Chances are you already have a lot of this configuration in place for different environments.
 That's what makes me so excited about it.
-Some minor modifications to an existing process and you can get it working.
+Some minor changes to an existing process and you can get it working.

 Before working on this post, every feature branch got deployed to a static development environment.
 That means I already had the channels and runbooks configured.
 I just needed to add some new variables and tweak my Kustomize overlay file.

 What's even more exciting is that you can apply this pattern to other application types if you can reuse other infrastructure, like ECS clusters, Windows servers, or Linux servers.

 You can find the [Git repository on GitHub](https://github.com/BobJWalker/Trident).
-You can also view the process on [my personal Cloud instance](https://bobjwalker.octopus.app/) - just login as a guest.
+You can also view the process on [my personal Cloud instance](https://bobjwalker.octopus.app/) – just log in as a guest.

 Please do note the limitations with what I proposed in this post.
 If you implement this process, use this guide as a baseline.
 Take what works for you and modify where appropriate.
 You’ll likely need to iterate a few times before it works.